 Physiotherapists with training in the treatment of TMD are well equipped to help you.
 In fact,physiotherapists(and not dentists) are the preferred profession to treat TMD and jaw pain as it is a musculoskeletal problem.
 Dentists and doctors are heavily encouraged to refer patients that may have jaw pain for a musculoskeletal assessment.

 At Head2Toe Physiotherapy&Podiatry, we have a Physiotherapist who has completed further training will guide you through a TMD assessment to find the root causes of your problem and treat it successfully.
-Treatment techniques include manual therapy, dry needling, soft tissue massage, exercise therapy and reducing aggravating factors that are causing your pain.
+Treatment techniques include manual therapy, dry needling, soft tissue massage, exercise therapy and reducing aggravating factors that are causing your pain and stop your clicking.

 - Email out regarding TMD